-I have used HAML on several client projects, and every time it drives me nuts.
-While there are certainly some things that are nice about it, overall it is a net loss.
+I used HAML on several client projects and I hated it every time.
+There are certainly some things that are nice about it, but overall it is a net loss.

 For abstraction’s sake

 Abstractions are a beautiful thing.
-The goal of an abstraction is to reduce or factor out details that you don’t care about.
-By removing details, an abstraction allows you to focus on the problem at hand and not the underlying implementation.
+The goal of an abstraction is to reduce or factor out irrelevant details.
+Removing details focuses you on the problem at hand and not the underlying implementation.

 But an abstraction fails when it doesn’t remove the details.
 HAML is purely an abstraction of syntax.
 I still have to think about tags, ids and classes while I’m writing HAML.
 It simply provides a more concise syntax.